Hendra virus infection

 Treatment

-People who have had high level exposures to the body fluids of an infected horse may be offered experimental treatment with a type of antibody that may prevent infection.
+If someone has had high level exposure to the body fluids of an infected horse, they may be offered a blood test and an “off label” antibody treatment that may help prevent infection.

 Transmission